Echo PB-9010T - 1110 CFM Gas Backpack Blower

 Description

-- Power: The PB-9010T, built by Echo, is a gas-powered leaf blower capable of expelling a maximum air volume of 1110 cubic feet per minute (CFM).
+It is capable of expelling a maximum air volume of 1110 cubic feet per minute (CFM).
 Its air speed is rated at 220 MPH.
+To put it simply, it combines strong airflow to move piles of leaves in the yard with enough force to clear heavier material such as pine needles or acorns from patios and walkways.

 Product Videos